-Addiction also doesn’t discriminate by age, race, sex, high-rent, or low-rent districts.
+Addiction affects anyone.
+It doesn’t discriminate by age, race, sex, high-rent, or low-rent districts.
 Addiction makes its way through all walks of life.
-There isn’t one certain thing that can predict a person’s risk of developing a SUD.
-Still, researchers agree that there is a combination of factors involved that may increase the risk, such as:
+There isn’t one certain thing that can predict a person’s chance of developing a SUD.
+Still, researchers agree that there is a combination of risk factors involved that may increase the risk, such as:

-- Genetics: According to the National Institute on Drug Addiction (NIDA), If addiction runs in the family, you have up to a 60% greater risk of becoming addicted too.
+- Genetics/family history: According to the National Institute on Drug Addiction (NIDA), If addiction runs in the family, you have up to a 60% greater risk of becoming addicted too.

-- Environment: Similar to growing up in a place where fried foods, soda, and sugary foods may increase your risk for heart disease and diabetes, growing up in an environment with adults who use drugs will increase the risk of addiction.
+- Environmental factors: Similar to growing up in a place where fried foods, soda, and sugary foods may increase your risk for heart disease and diabetes, growing up in an environment with adults who use drugs will increase the risk of addiction.

 - Development: Using drugs as an adolescent up to age 25 while the brain is still developing increases the chances of addiction and may cause serious, lasting damage.

 It’s difficult to feel compassion for people when the assumed poor character is confused with the disease characteristics that cause it.
-This is shown in a sweeping attitude that labels people and withholds help for “bad people who don’t deserve help.”
-Compounding this is a common belief that people choose to become addicted because of weakness, poor judgment, and lack of willpower.
+This is shown in a sweeping attitude that labels people and withholds help for “bad people who don’t deserve help”.
+Compounding this is a common belief that people choose to become addicted because of weakness, poor judgment, lack of self-control, willpower, and support.

 Shaming and willpower won’t undo the changes the brain has gone through and cure addiction.
-There isn’t any cure.
+There isn’t any cure for mental illness or drug addiction, but tools and resources to help manage and cope with these diseases better.
 But treatment can help you manage and live with the disease successfully.
-The same way a person with diabetes or heart disease has to choose to exercise and eat a healthy diet to control their disease, a person with an addiction has to choose treatment.
+In the same way, a person with diabetes or heart disease has to choose to exercise and eat a healthy diet to control their disease, a person with an addiction has to choose treatment to recover effectively.

 For most people, detoxification in a professional detox center is the first step in the choice for recovery.
 Detox allows your body to rid itself of the drugs or alcohol and return to a normal state physically.
 However, there are still emotional and behavioral issues to deal with.

 Outpatient Programs (OP): Outpatient programs allow the person to live at home and carry on with their daily obligations.
 This level of care is effective for people who have a stable, healthy home environment and won’t have a problem going to the treatment center for their designated treatment.
 There are several levels of outpatient programs that differ by the amount of time spent at the treatment center.
-Generally, outpatient programs are an effective step-down program from a higher level of care.
+This type of treatment for drug abuse is an effective step-down program from a higher level of care.